 architecture with ports named

-SpeedData.
-Define the interface
+Define the data interface

-Wheel with the
+Wheel with the data elements

 MaxSpeed destination element to the